3.0 GPA Colleges: See Schools That Accept a 3.0 GPA

 If you’re a freshman or sophomore, you’re really starting at a great place.
 Always aim to improve your academic performance, but also put a fair amount of time into your extracurricular activities.
 If you want to make yourself a more competitive candidate for the college application process in a few years, identify academic strengths and weaknesses and try to fill in any gaps.
 If any classes feel problematic, budget more study time for those subjects.

-For juniors, remember that a 3.0 GPA already makes you competitive for a large number of colleges.
-Colleges typically consider standardized scores to be of equal importance, so make sure to study for the ACT or SAT as much as possible.
+For juniors, remember that a 3.0 GPA already makes you competitive for many colleges.
+Colleges typically consider standardized scores equally important, so make sure to study for the ACT or SAT as much as possible.
 Set aside study time for taking practice tests and, if possible, sign up for an entrance exam prep class.
 If you want to improve your GPA, you still have time to increase it with stellar academic performance, but don’t try to do so at the expense of standardized test preparation.

-As for seniors, avoid the temptation of senioritis and keep putting in the effort to maintain that 3.0 GPA.
+As for seniors, avoid the temptation of senioritis and keep trying to maintain that 3.0 GPA.
 This is the time to work on all parts of your application to ensure that it will be as attractive to as many colleges as possible, including your essay and list of after-school activities.
-Consult with your college counselor to get feedback on making your application as effective as possible based on your goals.
+Consult with your college counselor for feedback on making your application as effective as possible based on your goals.
 If you feel that you can improve your ACT or SAT scores, this is also a time to consider retaking the test.
 At this point, every little improvement in any area of the application could make a big difference.

 What Are Colleges Looking at Other Than a 3.0 High School GPA?